Background pattern

 If you have previously taken lower doses of Carvedilol Aristo and your doctor has prescribed the continuation of treatment with Carvedilol Aristo, the recommended dose is 1 tablet (25 mg) twice a day for two weeks.

 Your doctor will indicate the duration of your treatment with Carvedilol Aristo.
-Do not discontinue treatment before the indicated time, especially if you have ischemic cardiopathy.
-The withdrawal of Carvedilol Aristo should be gradual over a few days, or by reducing the dose to half every three days.
+Do not stop treatment before it is indicated, especially if you have ischemic heart disease.
+Withdrawal of Carvedilol Aristo should be gradual over a few days, or by reducing the dose by half every three days.

 If you are taking other medication, it should be your doctor who establishes the treatment.